 |Current | Future||Current | Future||Current | Future|

-To better understand the financial position of organizations, this week's Pulse Survey included a look at an organization's line of credit.
-Overall, 84 percent of participants indicated their organization has a line of credit.
-Thirty-two percent report that they still have 100% of that line of credit available, indicating a positive position.
-However, another 34 percent of companies indicated they have less than 50 percent of their line of credit available.
+To better understand the financial position of organizations, the survey looks at an organization's line of credit.
+Overall, 76 percent of participants indicated their organization has a line of credit.
+Thirty-five percent report that they still have 100% of that line of credit available, indicating a positive position.
+However, another 28 percent of companies indicated they have less than 50 percent of their line of credit available.
 During the peak of the crisis, many organizations drew down on their lines of credit as a precautionary move to allow the organization to have cash accessible to them during an uncertain time.

 Cash Flow by Industry:

 To further understand the financial position of organizations, MAPP asked executives to evaluate the current status of their accounts receivable.
-Approximately 7 out of 10 of processors report that there has been little to no change in their aging accounts receivables.
-However, 22 percent are seeing an increase in their aging accounts receivable, while 9 percent are experiencing decreases in days aging for A/R. The data from this week's Pulse Survey varies only slightly compared to data reported two weeks ago.
+Approximately two-thirds of processors report that there has been little to no change in their aging accounts receivables.
+However, 20 percent are seeing an increase in their aging accounts receivable, while 13 percent are experiencing decreases in days aging for A/R. The data from this week's Pulse Survey varies only slightly compared to data reported over the past two months.

 Aging Accounts Receivable by Industry

 As a measure of business conditions and potential future business, processors rated the current status of backlog of orders.
-For 47 percent of organizations, backlog is increasing, and another 36 percent report that backlog is remaining steady or flat.
-However, another 17 percent report that the backlog of orders is decreasing or significantly decreasing.
+For 60 percent of organizations, backlog is increasing, and another 31 percent report that backlog is remaining steady or flat.
+The data reported continues to get slightly more positive compared to one month ago.
+However,10 percent report that the backlog of orders is decreasing or significantly decreasing.

 Backlog of Orders by Industry

-Looking ahead and potential future business, leaders reported on the current volume of quotes.
-Forty-four percent of companies report that the number of quotes are increasing, and 39 percent report no change.
-However, nearly 1 in 5 (18%) say that quoting volume is decreasing.
+Looking ahead at potential future business, leaders reported on the current volume of quotes.
+Forty-two percent of companies report that the number of quotes are increasing, and 43 percent report no change.
+However, 15 percent say that quoting volume is decreasing.
 It should also be noted that while may processors are indicated an increase in quoting volume, anecdotally, many company leaders have reported feelings of frustration as the correlation between quoting volume and orders received is not as strong as before.

 Company leaders were asked to look forward and share when they believe they will experience the elusive "return to normal" or pre-COVID-19 production levels.
-Over the last several months, the percent of companies anticipating a return to normal in 2020 has decreased.
+Over the last several months, the percent of companies anticipating a return to normal in 2020 has decreased - until October.
 At the end of June, only 30 percent of manufacturers believed that production wouldn't return to normal in 2020.
-Two weeks ago, on August 14, that had increased significantly, to 42%.
-Perhaps the most telling data point to indicate the overall confidence of plastics industry leaders is this week's response to predicted "return to normal."
-More than ever, processors do not anticipate a return to normal anytime in 2020, with 50% of companies sharing this prediction.
+Two months ago, on August 14, that had increased significantly, to 42%.
+Perhaps the most telling data point to indicate the overall confidence of plastics industry leaders is this week's response to the predicted "return to normal."
+A huge jump occurred between September 11 and October 16, with 38% of companies saying production has returned to pre-COVID levels.

 Return to Normal by Industry

 While the industry is changing rapidly, executives were asked how they are currently forecasting revenue through the end of 2020.
-As year-end continues to get closer, their is a shift in how leaders are forecasting revenue for the end of 2020.
-Thirty-six percent of manufacturers are now forecasting revenue for the end of 2020 at 95% or higher of budget.
-This is 4 percentage points lower than two weeks ago.
-Additionally. more than half, 56 percent, of companies are still anticipating revenue to be down at least 25% if not more.
+As year-end continues to get closer, there is a shift in how leaders are forecasting revenue for the end of 2020.
+Fifty-one percent of plastics manufacturers are now forecasting revenue for the end of 2020 at 95% or higher of budget.
+This is 7 percentage points higher than four weeks ago.
+Additionally, about half, 49 percent, of companies are still anticipating revenue to be down at least 25% if not more.

 End of Year Sales Forecast by Industry

-Remember to check this site every Wednesday for the bi-weekly update.
-If you have suggestions for questions to be added or changed, please e-mail MAPP's membership & analytics manager, Ashley Turrell, at firstname.lastname@example.org.
+Remember to check this site on the second Wednesday of each month.
+If you have suggestions for questions to be added or changed, please e-mail MAPP's membership & analytics manager, Tony Robinson, at firstname.lastname@example.org.